ruixingw/parmhess/processes.rst

 This section will explain how is the program working.

-For convinience, in the following text, term "internal coordinates" refers to all bonds/angles/dihedrals/impropers in the system.
+For convinience, in the following text, term *internal coordinates* refers to all bonds/angles/dihedrals/impropers in the system.

-1. Create and switch to "hffiles" folder as the working space and then copy all input files here.
+1. Create and switch to :code:`hffiles` folder as the working space and then copy all input files here.

 2. From the Input files (mmH2O2.com/freqH2O2.fchk in the previous example), read geometry, atom types, charges , Hessian, and internal coordinate types.